LearnOnDemandSystems/docs/lod/vm-profiles.md

     - **Use Enhanced Session Mode**: Enables a connection similar to an RDP connection.
 Enhanced session mode leverages guest services to enabled additional features such as: automatic VM logon, redirection of clipboard, audio, drives, devices, printers, and smart cards.
 If ESM is enabled and the HTML5 controller utilized, the virtual machines will show a login prompt whenever switching from one to another.

-    - **Enable Dynamic Screen Resizing**: Allows the VM to automatically resize it's resolution based on the size of the lab window.
+    - **Enable Dynamic Screen Resizing**: Allows the VM to automatically resize its resolution based on the size of the lab window.
 It is, however, limited to the resolution options available in the display settings of Windows.
 If the lab window is larger than the VM, there will be a gray space around the VM in the lab window.
 NOTE: this requires Integration services to be installed on the VM.
 This can be installed by clicking the gear icon at the top of a launched lab, and selecting _Install Integration Services_ and following the prompts.

     - **Enable Nested Virtualization**: Allows the VM profile to perform nested virtualization and run another VM on the VM.